pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 Please contact us on support@pdfcrowd.com us if you need any help.
 We recommend that you check our [FAQ](https://pdfcrowd.com/faq/).
 It contains answers to many common questions.

-Pdfcrowd [API playground](https://pdfcrowd.com/playground/) may help you to create the [shortcode](https://pdfcrowd.com/playground/html-to-pdf/?lang=wf-wpscode) or the [function call](https://pdfcrowd.com/playground/html-to-pdf/?lang=wf-wpfunc).
+Pdfcrowd [API playground](https://pdfcrowd.com/playground/) may help you to configure the plugin, create a [shortcode](https://pdfcrowd.com/playground/html-to-pdf/?lang=wf-wpscode) or a [function call](https://pdfcrowd.com/playground/html-to-pdf/?lang=wf-wpfunc).

 == Installation ==